Virginia-iGEM/2018-wiki/app/content/Attributions.md

 ## UVA Flow Cytometry Center

 We would like to thank everyone that worked with us at the UVA Flow Cytometry center.
 They helped us run many of our flow assays to measure sfGFP expression in our cells.
 They showed us how to use the software and helped us analyze much of data.

+## UVA ARCS

+We'd like to thank the Advanced Research Computing Services' High Power Computing division for giving our team an allocation on their Rivanna computing cluster free of charge.
+With their support we were able to run upwards of 30 population models in parallels for several days at a time.
+Without Rivanna, we wouldn't have had the computing power to perform sensitivity tests and complete our model in a reasonable amount of time.

 # Our Committees